fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

   * arc_length = v * time
   * arc_angle = Δθ * time

+(note: velocity has magnitude and direction; as opposed to speed which only has magnitude)

 circumference = arc_length * (360/arc_angle)  #For example, if arc_angle is 360, then the circumference of the circle is just arc_length

 radius = circumference/ 2*pi